 Precision Agriculture (PA) is the act of managing different land variables using latest technology such as Global Positioning Systems (GPS), Geographic Information Systems (GIS), Remote Sensing (RS) and Yield Mapping.
 Adoption of PA practices can improve the efficiency and profitability of farming operations to a great extent.
 Under the supervision of foreign consultants, our engineering team is making full use of these techniques to achieve higher yield at lower costs.

-Designing and fabrication of bed de-generator at site workshop is now ready to work in the fields.
-This will create revolution in term of time and energy saving in offset and seed bed operations.
+Introduction of Puma 140 and CNP 140 with heavy offset disc plough for seed bed operations.
 Replacement of rotary hoe will stop deterioration of soil structure which leads to improve soil by maintaining soil porosity, water holding capacity, soil drainage and reduction of surface sealing.

 Hot water treatment is primarily required to ensure disease free seed for farms.
 Small portable HWT plant was setup in 2014 under crop improvement (R&D), new portable setup was imported last year and HWT started in 2016-17.
-Fixed hot water treatment plants of bigger capacity is now constructed at unit I and DSM.
+Fixed hot water treatment plants of bigger capacity is now constructed at unit 1 and unit 4.
 These plants are now in operation.
+WLD and RSD is significantly controlled by HWT treatment in the region.

 JDW has adopted the use of mechanical harvesters and prime mover cane transport systems for harvesting and transporting cane from farm to mill on timely basis.
 This saves a lot of harvesting and transportation costs and crucial cane nutrition.
-JDW currently operates 16 harvesters and has the capacity to mechanically harvest over 450,000 tons of cane over 13,000 acres per season.
+JDW currently operates 20 harvesters 7 machines for 4.5 and 13 machines for 6 feet planting geometry and has the capacity to mechanically harvest over 500,000/- tonnes of cane over 15,000/- acres per season.
 The mechanical harvest and transport system continues to evolve into a world class operation as efficiencies improve with new innovations, improved infrastructure and improved farm designs.